Automatic Search Intervals for the Smoothing Parameter in Penalized Splines: Declarations

 \section{Declarations}

 \bmhead{Funding}

-Zheyuan Li was supported by National Natural Science Foundation of China under Young Scientists Fund NSFC-12001166.
-Jiguo Cao was supported by Natural Sciences and Engineering Research Council of Canada under Discovery Grant 2018-06008.
+Zheyuan Li was supported by the National Natural Science Foundation of China under the Young Scientists Fund (No. 12001166).
+Jiguo Cao was supported by the Natural Sciences and Engineering Research Council of Canada under the Discovery Grant (RGPIN-2018-06008).

 \bmhead{Conflict of interest}

 The authors declare that they have no conflict of interest.

 \bmhead{Code availability}